terminusdb/terminusdb-tutorials/getting_started/javascript-client/lesson_1.md

   { user: username, organization: teamName }
 );

-// If you are using TerminusX you need to generate you api key
+// If you are using TerminusCMS you need to generate you api key
 // https://terminusdb.com/docs/terminusx/get-api-key here the documentation
 client.setApiKey(process.env.TERMINUSDB_ACCESS_TOKEN);